MIDL-Conference/midl-website-builder/README.md

 ```

 results in all md/html files first from the directory `/pages` and then from `/more_pages` being
-parsed, combined with a layout and written to the output folder as html files.
+parsed, combined with the layout and written to the output folder as html files.
 Files are processed
 recursively, so the file `/pages/sub/hello.md` is converted into the file `/output/sub/hello.html`.
-When multipe directories are specified, pages with the same name overwrite pages from a previous
+When multipe directories are specified, pages with the same name overwrite pages from previous
-directory.
+directories.
 In the example above, if there was a page `index.md` in both `/pages` and `/more_pages`,
 only the latter would end up in the output directory.

-In the default template, the content is in `/pages` and alternative conent (a temporary placeholder
+In the default template, the content is in `/pages` and alternative content (a temporary placeholder
 website which is used while the actual content is being prepared) is in `/placeholder`.
+By default,
+the placeholder is rendered.
+Changing the configuration in `/website.yaml` into `content: "pages"`
+deactivates the placeholder website.

 Each content file can optionally contain a header in YAML format.
 This header is separated from the
 actual content by three dashes, for example: